-Any person, firm, or corporation aggrieved by the actions or recommendations of the Planning Commission may appeal within thirty (30) days of such action.
-Appeals shall be in writing, shall specify in detail the grounds for the appeal, and be filed with the Zoning Administrator.
-The Planning Commission shall transmit to the Board of Township Supervisors all records on which the action or recommendation was based.
+Any person, firm, or corporation aggrieved by a decision of the Zoning Administrator may appeal within thirty (30) days of such action.
+Appeals of decisions by the Zoning Administrator shall be in writing, shall specify in detail the grounds for the appeal, and be filed with the Zoning Administrator.
+The Zoning Administrator shall transmit to the Board of Township Supervisors all records on which the action or recommendation was based.
 Upon filing, the Board of Township Supervisors shall schedule a hearing and take action.